sasajo/polyapi-java/README.md

 These features will be added in the future releases.

 ## Changelog
+### v0.9.1
+- Fixed bug where deployment of a single function blocked the deployment of the rest.
 ### v0.9.0
 - Added context awareness for Poly functions.
 - Added dry-run mode to `deploy-functions` MOJO.